Corby: 1940s and 1950s

 During the Second World War the Corby steelworks were expected to be a target for German bombers but in the event there were only a few bombs dropped by solitary planes and there were no casualties.
 This may be because the whole area was blanketed in huge dense black, low-lying clouds created artificially by the intentional burning of oil and latex to hide the glowing Bessemer converter furnaces at the steelworks from German bomber crews.
-The only known remaining scars from German attacks can be found in the form of bullet holes visible on the front fascia of the old post office in Corby village (now known as Decades bar and restaurant).
+The only known remaining scars from German attacks can be found in the form of bullet holes visible on the front fascia of the old post office in Corby village.
 The Corby steelworks made a notable contribution to the war effort by manufacturing the steel tubes used in Operation Pluto (Pipe Line Under the Ocean) to supply fuel to Allied forces on the European continent.

 In 1950, with a population of 18,000, Corby was designated a New Town with William Holford as its architect.
 By 1951, he prepared the development plan with a car oriented layout and many areas of open space and woodland.
 In 1952, Holford produced the town centre plan and in 1954 the layout for the first 500 houses.
 The town now underwent its second wave of expansion, mainly from Scotland.
 Corby is famous for its Scottish heritage based on decades of incoming steel workers and was for a time known locally as "Little Scotland".